cphdat2sem2017-A/Week7-Scrum/README.md

 Page 43-71, 81-86 in https://www.infoq.com/minibooks/scrum-xp-from-the-trenches-2

-## Day 4 Scrum tools
+## Day 4 Scrum tools and work with Product Backlog
-Presentation and work with various Scrum tools.
+Introduction to Scrum tools + group work with Product Backlog grooming & prioritization.

 ## Day 5
-Product Backlog grooming and prioritization of requirements for Fog semester project.
+Presentation of group work: Product Backlog grooming and prioritization of requirements for Fog semester project.
 This is done group wise with teachers / Alpha Solutions.
 There will be a plan with meeting time for groups.